-Join Jon Peck for an in-depth discussion in this video Best practices for installing PHP frameworks and applications, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video Best practices for installing PHP frameworks and applications, part of Learning Linux for PHP Developers.

 …Throughout this chapter, I've demonstrated how to install…a number of popular PHP frameworks and applications.…This doesn't mean that this development environment is limited to things like…WordPress or Symfony, it just happens that a lot of people use them.…What if you want to install something that wasn't demonstrated?…Go for it.…Absolutely.…I do have few recommendations that will make your life easier.…To keep the demos moving quickly, I kept everything in the…same database, Sandbox, and insured that…each project had tabled prefixes configured.…Sounds good on paper, doesn't it?…However, if we go take a look at…the Sandbox database in PHP myAdmin, it's a mess.…